Celinova/Hellfire/README.rst

 - [ ] fully integrate with nsdotpy to make the code cleaner, instead of calling the private methods directly from the session
 - [ ] faster pageloads
 - [ ] keeps track of banned nations from the reports page so it doesn't have to iterate through already banned nations by other banners
+- [ ] set priority for certain nations to be banned
 - [ ] flask app for mobile users
 - [ ] more coming ahead